THE FAR RIGHT POSES A BIG EXTREMIST THREAT TO THE NORTH OF ENGLAND

 Of-course strengthening surveillance is crucial.
-But the government need to take steps to better engage Muslim groups in anti-radicalisation measures delivered through a multi-agency approach.
-The Government have this month launched a review into Prevent to help shed its toxic image amongst some sections of the Asian community.
+But the government need to take steps to better engage groups in anti-radicalisation measures delivered through a multi-agency approach.
+The Government have launched a review into Prevent to help shed its toxic image amongst some sections of the community.

 One important way to tackle potential radicalisation is through learning and training.
-The government’s FBVs (shared values) programme is being delivered in every school and college in Britain promoting the principles which underpin our democracy.
+The government’s British Values programme is being delivered in every school and college in Britain promoting the principles which underpin our democracy.

-Many experienced teachers and youth workers are prepared to challenge the reactionary ideas of “youthful jihadi apologists’ or far-right supporters of ultra- nationalist groups like the Britain First and the EDL.
-Other commentators have urged that the Muslim community needs to take ownership of the issue and engage more with the process.
+Many experienced teachers and youth workers are prepared to challenge the reactionary ideas of far-right supporters of ultra- nationalist groups like For Britain and the EDL.

-Prevent needs to be reformed not abandoned if we’re to win the hearts and minds of Britain’s varied Muslim communities.
+Prevent needs to be strengthened not abandoned if we’re to win the hearts and minds of the North’s diverse communities.
 Maintaining safe, secure and cohesive neighbourhoods in our cities and towns remains the top priority in 2019 and beyond.
-Terrorism and violent extremism against vulnerable citizens must be crushed.
+Terrorism and violent extremism against vulnerable citizens must be thwarted.

 Copyright © 2019 FE News